Mark-MDO47/RingTheBell/README.md

 [Top](#ringthebell "Top")<br>
 This "schematic wiring diagram" shows connections for both the Arduino Nano and an ESP32 development board.
 - I sometimes call my schematics "schematic wiring diagrams" because I don't follow the rules of the standards organizations, although I reserve the right to just call them schematics.
-  - I show all the connections as wires and show the chips/modules all together instead of separated by function since I use my "schematic" to do the actual wiring of my project.
+  - I show all the connections as wires and show the pins of chips/modules all together and arranged the same as physical top view instead of separated/organized by function since I use my "schematic" to do the actual wiring of my project.
   - I tend to forget to hook up some of the power and ground connections if I use the standard schematic methods instead of showing the wire.

 Notes